10 Music Passion Project and Research Ideas For High School Students

 How to Find Your Music Passion Project Focus

-Choosing what music passion project to do can be a difficult task, but you can make it easier for yourself by distinguishing between two project types.
-The first are projects that will involve learning how to produce music and the second is conducting research into the science or history of music.
-Both can be fulfilling project ideas, but conducting research will obviously involve more reading and writing, and creating music will involve more experimentation with software and/or instruments, so think about how you’d like to spend your time and what you’d enjoy doing most!
+Choosing a music passion project can be challenging, but distinguishing between two main project types can help simplify the process.
+The first type involves learning how to produce music, while the second is conducting research into the science or history of music.
+Both can be fulfilling passion project ideas for high school students; however, research projects typically require more reading and writing, whereas creating music involves hands-on experimentation with software and/or instruments.
+Consider how you’d prefer to spend your time and what you’d enjoy most!

 10 Music Passion Project and Research Ideas